EchoMAV/docs/docs/installing_deepstream.md

 ### Verify functionality

-At this point, deepstream-app should run without errors:
+At this point, the `deepstream-app` should run without errors:
 ```
 deepstream-app --help
 ```
 ### Explore Sample Code

-Browse and Run precompiled sample applications in `sources/apps/sample_apps`.
+Browse and run precompiled sample applications in `sources/apps/sample_apps`.
 Follow the directory’s README file to run the application.